Kakusui/kakusui.org/README.md

 1. Clone the repo, make sure you are using the correct branch (currently `production`)
 2. Navigate to the `backend` directory. `cd backend`.
 Inside is the python backend.
 3. Run the setup script with the local argument.
 This will install all requirements and setup the local env `python setup.py local`.
 4. Run the server.
-For local `uvicorn main:app --reload --port 5000 --workers 2 --limit-max-requests 25`
+For local `uvicorn main:app --reload --port 5000`
 5. Open a new terminal and navigate to the `frontend` directory. `cd frontend`.
 Inside is the react (vite) frontend.
 6. First install all required packages, these are in `package.json`.
 Do `npm i`.
 Then run the dev server with `npm run dev`
 7. Website will be on localhost:5173 (frontend) and localhost:5000 (backend)